jake-bobowski/PHYS121_Functions/README.md

 * Plot a histogram and generate basic statistics
 * Overlay multiple histograms
 * Generate multiple scatter plots on a single graph
+* Import and display an image with a figure caption

 Example implementations of the various fuunctions are described below.
 These examples are implmented in the Jupyter notebook file 'PHYD_121_Functions_demonstration.ipynb' provided in this repository.